-The Royal Canadian Mint is in compliance with the requirements of the LBMA Responsible Gold Guidance (version 9) and Responsible Silver Guidance (Version 1) as at December 31, 2023.
+The Royal Canadian Mint is in compliance with the requirements of the LBMA Responsible Gold Guidance (version 9) and Responsible Silver Guidance (Version 2) as of December 31, 2024.

-In conclusion, as at December 31, 2023, the Mint's refinery has in place policies, management systems, procedures, processes and practices consistent with the requirements set forth in the LBMA Responsible Gold Guidance (version 9) and Responsible Silver Guidance (Version 1).
+In conclusion, as of December 31, 2024, the Mint's refinery has in place policies, management systems, procedures, processes and practices consistent with the requirements set forth in the LBMA Responsible Gold Guidance (version 9) and Responsible Silver Guidance (Version 2).

-The Mint is committed to ensuring it meets its social responsibilities and regulatory requirements, and will continue to review and update its internal controls on an ongoing basis.
-This includes continuing the implementation of ongoing program improvement initiatives and industry best practices in 2024.
+The Mint is committed to ensuring it meets its social responsibilities and regulatory requirements and will continue to review and update its internal controls on an ongoing basis.
+This includes continuing the implementation of ongoing program improvement initiatives and industry best practices in 2025.